 Probation Services is divided into 2 divisions:

-There are 9 units of which 5 are geographically decentralized providing an array of community based service providers for children on Deferred Prosecution or Court ordered Probation.
+There are geographically decentralized units providing an array of community based service providers for children on Deferred Prosecution or Court ordered Probation.
 Children are supervised through home, school and office visits.

 Probation Field Services & Court Division

 Under the Probation Field Services and Court Division, the Intake Unit functions as the "gateway" into the juvenile system.
 Once a law enforcement agency brings an apprehended child to the Detention Center, an Intake Probation Officer reviews the police report and makes a determination as to juvenile court jurisdiction based on probable cause, and the very critical decision whether to release the child to a parent / guardian or to detain the child.

 The Court Unit receives the case of the referred child as a 1st time referral to the probation department or a re-referral after completing a previous term of probation.
 The child is likely supervised by a court Probation Officer until the child is formally placed on probation or granted a Deferred Prosecution contract.